nock/nock/README.md

 You can also filter the request body based on a function.

-This can be useful, for instance, if you have random or time-dependent data in your URL.
+This can be useful, for instance, if you have random or time-dependent data in your request body.

 You can use a regexp for replacement, just like String.prototype.replace: